-Other causes of orchitis usually are bacterial, including sexually transmitted infections (STIs), such as gonorrhea or chlamydia.
+Bacterial orchitis can be caused by sexually transmitted infections (STIs), particularly gonorrhea or chlamydia.
 Bacterial orchitis often results from epididymitis, an inflammation of the coiled tube (epididymis) at the back of the testicle that stores and carries sperm.
 In that case, it's called epididymo-orchitis.

 You Are ...
 The Campaign for Mayo Clinic